EddieAbbondanzio/clapbutton/README.md

 ### `GET /clap` - Get Clap Count

-GET endpoint that accepts a query string parameter of `page` that contains a URI encoded URL.
+GET endpoint that accepts a query string parameter of `url` that contains a URI encoded URL.
 Your backend should then be able to lookup the page via it's URL and return back the clap count as the body.

 #### Example

-To get the clap count for google.com, a request would be routed to `https://clapbutton.com/api/clap?page=google.com`.
+To get the clap count for google.com, a request would be routed to `https://clapbutton.com/api/clap?url=google.com`.

 ### `POST /clap` - Clap For Page